mvolkmann/blog/src/swift.md

 - Why doesn't Swift assume that any statement in a `do` block can throw?
   It seems tedious to require the `try` keyword in front of every expression that can throw.

+- Why doesn't the `Character` type conform to the `Decodable` and `Encodable` protocols like the other primitive types?

+- Why is the `try` keyword allowed outside a `do` block and what happens if the expression following it throws?
+  Does it just propagate the error up the call stack?